secretstartups/handbook/support/internal-support/index.html.md

         ![alt text](images/workflow_menu.png "Start Workflow")

-     * Complete the information request on the form and click on `Submit`
+     * Complete the information requested on the form and click on `Submit`
         ![alt text](images/form.png "Escalation Form")

      * After clicking `submit` the workflow will be sent and automatically tag the support managers.
 You will also receive a private message with a confirmation.